 [Option 2 – the decision rendered against the registrant in the predecessor UDRP may be brought before the [name of arbitration entity] for de novo review and determination.]

-The Working Group recommends, further, that a Policy Guidance document be prepared, published and circulated to the Governmental Advisory Committee (GAC) and the IGO representatives who have been active on this issue at ICANN, that outlines the specific procedural options available to IGOs who seek to suspend, cancel or transfer a registrant’s domain name (e.g. filing a complaint under the UDRP (and URS?) through an assignee, agent or licensee).
+The Working Group recommends, further, that a Policy Guidance document be prepared, published and circulated to the Governmental Advisory Committee (GAC), that outlines the specific procedural options available to IGOs who seek to suspend, cancel or transfer a registrant’s domain name (e.g. filing a complaint under the UDRP (and URS?) through an assignee, agent or licensee).

-[In presenting Options 1 and 2 above, the Working Group acknowledges that it has yet to come to consensus as to which is the optimal approach, or if a third alternative is preferable.
+[In presenting Options 1 and 2 above, the Working Group acknowledges that it has yet to conclude which of the two options represents the optimal approach, or if a third alternative is preferable.
 As such, the Working Group has identified a number of different factors, including possible policy benefits and problems, to consider when examining the various options.
 Accordingly, the Working Group welcomes specific input from the community on this question, to aid it in developing its final recommendations.

 For context, the WG anticipates that the circumstances under which this scenario would occur – viz., where an IGO files a complaint under the UDRP or URS, the IGO succeeds in the dispute resolution process, and the losing respondent then seeks relief against the IGO with respect to that UDRP or URS decision in a national court – will be rare.
+The Working Group notes that one reason for this belief is the fact that, as noted above, IGOs are able to file complaints through an assignee, licensee or agent.

+The Working Group also notes that, where a losing registrant proceeds to file a complaint in a court against the UDRP or URS decision, one threshold question that the court will have to decide is whether or not, by submitting to the Mutual Jurisdiction clause, an IGO will be deemed to have waived any jurisdictional immunity it may otherwise have.

-Option 1:
+Further discussion of Option 1:

-“The decision rendered against the registrant in the predecessor UDRP or URS shall be vitiated”
+“The decision rendered against the registrant in the predecessor UDRP or URS shall be vitiated.”

 By vitiating the decision against the registrant in a UDRP or URS in the circumstance where an IGO has successfully claimed jurisdictional immunity, this would put the parties in a situation as if the UDRP did not exist (or as if a UDRP complaint had never been filed).
 In other words, the court proceedings would be the sole mechanism to resolve the dispute.

 However, would the possibility that a decision against the registrant in a UDRP or URS may be vitiated, in the circumstance where an IGO has successfully claimed jurisdictional immunity, create a greater incentive for a losing registrant to seek relief in the courts while at the same time leaving the IGO with minimal choices (i.e. either waive jurisdictional immunity or seek jurisdictional immunity and thereby have the decision vitiated)?

+Will introducing this option also mean that an IGO has no choice other than to either risk giving up any jurisdictional immunity that it may otherwise have in order to fight the appeal in court, or allow the infringing conduct to continue by not filing a complaint in the first place?

-On the other hand, would introducing this possibility ensure that a registrant has adequate paths for recourse?
+On the other hand, will the introduction of this possibility further strengthen a registrant’s right to recourse via a national court?

 In addition, consideration may need to be given to the legal implications of setting aside a panel determination on the basis of a result in an unrelated proceeding (i.e. the successful claiming of jurisdictional immunity by an IGO).

-Option 2:
+Further discussion of Option 2: